-A suspected tornado left one person dead and several injured in Cass County, Michigan.
+A suspected tornado left a 12-year-old dead and several injured in Cass County, Michigan.

 In an update from the county on Friday evening, Emergency Manager Manny DeLaRosa said, “multiple large structures — including homes and pole barns — sustained damage ranging from major structural impacts to complete destruction.”